Workshop 5: Optimizing the use of connectomic data to drive data science and scientific discovery

 1:25 pm ET

-Optimization of the reliability of functional brain connectome
+How to optimize data aggregation to improve the reliability of functional connectome

 Ting Xu